-Asbestos Containing Material (ACM) was used extensively in Australian buildings and structures, plant and equipment, ships, trains and motor vehicles during the 1950s, 60s, 70 and early 80s and uses including friction materials and gaskets were only discontinued on 31 December 2003.
+Asbestos Containing Materials (ACM) were used extensively in Australian buildings and structures, plant and equipment, ships, trains and vehicles during the 1950s to the early 1980s.
+A complete ban on asbestos use and import was imposed on 31st December, 2003.

-As a guide, homes built from 1988 onwards should be asbestos free, while homes built before 1984 may contain significant asbestos sources.
+As a guide, homes built from the year 1988 onwards should be asbestos free, while homes built before 1984 may contain a significant number of Asbestos Containing Materials.

 Asbestos Products found Around the Home